You need to prove your medicine is prescribed to you if:

 - what countries you’re going to and when

-- a list of your medicine, including how much you have and doses
+- a list of your medicine, including how much you have, doses and the strength

 - the signature of the person who prescribed your drugs